 If you have performed all the other fundamentals correctly, then this is almost always caused by the arms releasing too early in the downswing.
-There are two causes of this, either the body has stopped rotating or the arms were overly active.
-Let’s talk about what happens when the body stops rotating first.
+There are two causes of this: either the body has stopped rotating, or the arms were overly active.
+Let's talk about what happens when the body stops rotating first.

 In the Rotary Golf Swing, the spine is acting like an axis for the body and arms to rotate around.
-Because they arms and club are furthest away from the axis, they, of course, move the fastest.
+Because the arms and club are furthest away from the axis, they, of course, move the fastest.

 This, in turn, makes them more difficult to control through impact.
 In order for the body to maintain control of the club, the lead arm must remain connected to the chest through impact.
 But when the body stops its rotation, the arms will be flung past due to centrifugal force.